Lower Silesian Agglomeration Railway: Social

 Wrocław is a city with high car traffic density, with approximately 560 cars per 1,000 residents.
 At the same time, the number of people in the city who rely on public and suburban transportation is decreasing, which is also related to the aging population and the shrinking percentage of older people who do not have a driver's license or a car.
 On the other hand, Wrocław's road infrastructure, especially in the city center, is inadequate, and the city suffers from traffic jams, leading to inefficiency in both individual and public transport, especially during rush hours.
 This has increased interest in railways as a means of transport independent of the road conditions in the city.
 Another important aspect is suburbanization, or the movement of residents from the city to the suburbs and towns within the broader metropolitan area, such as Pęgów, Mokronos Górny, or Ramiszów.
 Residents of many suburban areas have difficulty entering the city during rush hours, particularly in the eastern and southern parts.
 This is another factor driving the need for railway development as a means of passenger transport.
 As a result, the number of passengers on trains in the Lower Silesian province increased by 57% over four years.

 Political

-The operators of the Wrocław metropolitan railway are two entities: Koleje Dolnośląskie, a company owned by the Marshal of the Lower Silesian Voivodeship, and Polregio (formerly Przewozy Regionalne until 2016), which services lines to Oława, Strzelin, Oleśnica, Wołów, and partially to Żmigród.
+The operators of the Wrocław metropolitan railway are two entities: Lower Silesian Railways, a company owned by the Marshal of the Lower Silesian Voivodeship, and Polregio (formerly Przewozy Regionalne until 2016), which services lines to Oława, Strzelin, Oleśnica, Wołów, and partially to Żmigród.
 There are tensions between the Marshal and Polregio regarding the financing of transport in the agglomeration.
 The Marshal has 47 trains at his disposal (as of April 2017).